daktari44/RepData_PeerAssessment1/PA1_template.md

 ##  $ date     : POSIXct, format: "2012-10-01" "2012-10-01" ...
 ##  $ ave_steps: num  1.717 0.3396 0.1321 0.1509 0.0755 ...
 ```

+and the summary statistics were computed to assess the completeness of the new dataset.

 ```r
 summary(newactivity)